Talk Therapy: How To Quit Netflix

 Do I have a problem?
 Define ‘problem’.
 If a ‘problem’ is spending nearly 19 entire days sitting on my ass, staring at a screen as flashing images flicker, FLICKER, FLICKER (!!!) in front of me, then sure, yea, fine, I have a problem.

 How does one remedy a problem that takes up 227 moments, 27,240 minutes, and 19 full days of their life?
-You take a cue from the smartest, mid-90’s Scottish movie icon you know: Mark Renton.
+You take a cue from the smartest, mid-90’s Scottish movie icon you know, Mark Renton, and kick the thing cold-turkey.
 Whoa, hey, calm down.
 Yea, my inspiration is a character in a movie.
 Yea.
 So?
 YEA!
 SO!?
 Maybe that’s like kicking a coffee addiction by taking up Red Bull, but I gotta do what I gotta do.

 Here’s the thing, though: I’m not blaming movies.
 Movies are just the symptom.
 They are not the cause.
 It’s like, caffeine isn’t my problem – it’s the Starbucks on every street corner of my damn city that is the problem.
 Fewer Starbucks, fewer coffees, less caffeine.
 You see where I’m going with this?

-My movie problem has one perpetrator greater than any other.
-The root source of my entire problem is Netflix.
+My movie problem has one perpetrator greater than any other;: Netflix.
 Yes, the streaming giant.
 The streaming giant that takes me in its over-sized fingers every night and squeezes me until I can’t breath.
 When I roll home from work, the sweats start in and the only antidote is that ‘duh-bow’.
 Then I get my fix.
 Hours later, I’ve watched something more like Maid In Manhattan than Made and I hate myself.

 If you are like me and wish to remedy this problem, if you wish to be reacquainted with the realm of the living and feel the touch of the sun on your pasty, cold skin, I'm here for you.

 What follows is a 'How To' playbook for quitting Netflix.
-On must take the necessary steps:
+One must take the necessary steps:

 - A library card to ensure you have access to all the movies and TV you could find on Netflix, without the immediate satisfaction.
-Putting a movie on hold and waiting shows I have discipline and patience - two things someone with a problem does not have!
+Putting a movie on hold and waiting is a sign of discipline and patience - two things someone loses with Netflix after two minutes of scrolling!

 - At least three good books, maybe four.
 Luckily, Netflix is not self-aware and does not realize that finally getting around to reading A Song Of Ice and Fire does not count as binging Game of Thrones (thankfully, Netflix also can't get jealous because GoT is not a title they distribute.
 Losers).